mjose-portfolio/42-42sh/docs/README.md

 ### 3.12 Contextual Dynamic Completion

 It is possible to autocomplete variables, file commands, by pressing the 'TAB key', whether or not the command has been typed.

+### 3.13 Command line

+The command line features are:

+- Edit the line where the cursor is located.
+- Move the cursor left and right to be able to edit the line at a specific location.
+- Use up and down arrows to navigate through the command history able to edit if we feel like it.
+- Cut, copy, and/or paste all or part of a line whit cmd+f1 cmd+f2 cmd+f3
+- Move directly by word towards the left or the right using shift+LEFT and shift+RIGHT.
+- Go directly to the beginning or the end of a line by pressing fn+left and fn+right.
+- Write AND edit a command over a few lines.